Diogo Pimentel

 Diogo Miguel Zambujo Pimentel (born 16 July 1997) is a footballer who plays as a midfielder for UNA Strassen.
 Born in Portugal, he has represented Luxembourg internationally.

 Club career

-Pimentel started his career with Luxembourgian third tier side Jeunesse Schieren.
-In 2016, he signed for Etzella in the Luxembourgian second tier, helping them earn promotion to the Luxembourgian top flight.
-In 2020, Pimentel signed for Luxembourgian top flight club Fola, helping them win the league.
+Pimentel started his career with Luxembourgish third tier side Jeunesse Schieren.
+In 2016, he signed for Etzella in the Luxembourgish second tier, helping them earn promotion to the Luxembourgish top flight.
+In 2020, Pimentel signed for Luxembourgish top flight club Fola, helping them win the league.

 Before the second half of 2021–22, he was sent on loan to Jammerbugt in Denmark.

 International career

 On 25 September 2022, he made his senior debut for the Luxembourg, coming off the bench in a 1–0 2022–23 UEFA Nations League victory over Lithuania.